 Exercise extreme caution when removing website files and directories because you can disable features and functionality on your site, and it does not guarantee the removal of malicious code.
 Additionally, file removal does not address vulnerabilities that allow attackers to access your site.
 Finally, by choosing to self-service a site infection, you take full responsibility for changes made to the site, any files deleted, and or breaks in functionality.

-To identify infected files or directories look for:
+To identify infected files or directories, look for the following:

 - PHP files are located in image folders.

 - Base64 or other encrypted injections inside site files can be removed using file editors.